Ah, the London beer garden.

 The White Horse | Peckham

 If you live anywhere near Peckham Rye, there’s very little reason to leave The White Horse all weekend.
-You can come here on a Saturday to sizzle in the beer garden, popping in for the occasional game of pool and stuffing yourself with the fantastic Mondo Sandwiches until evening – when they turn the disco ball on and the DJ turns the whole pub into a dancefloor.
+You can come here on a Saturday to sizzle in the beer garden, popping in for the occasional game of pool and stuffing yourself with something from their fantastic kitchen residency till the evening – when they turn the disco ball on and the DJ turns the whole pub into a dancefloor.
 Then you can come back and do it all again on Sunday, this time with a recovery roast.

 Details: 20–22 Peckham Rye, SE15 4JR | No outside bookings